 Corey received his BA in African-American Studies and Public Policy from the University of Chicago, an MBA from the NYU Leonard N. Stern School of Business, and MPA from the NYU Robert F. Wagner Graduate School of Public Service.

-Grisel Caicedo brings nearly a decade of experience in the design and management of professional and leadership development programs for diverse audiences including undergraduate and graduate students, nonprofit professionals and senior executives in the US and abroad.
+Grisel Caicedo brings a breath of experience integrating leadership theory in to the design and management of professional and leadership development programs for diverse audiences including undergraduate and graduate students, nonprofit professionals and senior executives in the US and abroad.
+As a workshop facilitator, trainer and coach, she strives to create participatory learning environments where people take action on what matters most to them, access their own best answers and grow within accountable relationships.

 Prior to NYU, Grisel was a Program Advisor for the Organization of American States Scholarship program administered by LASPAU, an affiliate of Harvard University.
 In this role, she managed study grants in Latin America and Canada, advised grantees and developed relationships with key academic institutions to support OAS scholars.

 Grisel is interested in international development and migration.
 While a student at NYU, she co-authored a World Bank commissioned report on labor, migration, and economic development policy as part of a graduate research team.
-Currently, Grisel volunteers as a mentor and resume development coach with UpwardlyGlobal, an organization helping immigrants rebuild their careers in the U.S. Grisel holds an MPA in International Policy and Management from NYU Wagner and a BA in Economics and International Relations from Boston University.
+Grisel has also served as volunteer mentor and resume development coach for UpwardlyGlobal, an organization helping immigrants rebuild their careers in the U.S. Grisel holds an MPA in International Policy and Management from NYU Wagner and a BA in Economics and International Relations from Boston University.

 Bethany Godsoe is Associate Vice President for Career and Leadership Development.
 She provides strategic leadership for the NYU Wasserman Center for Career Development and the NYU Leadership Initiative, including the Office of Global Awards and is responsible for cultivating a vision and strategy that enable students to build meaningful and rewarding careers with impact